RobRendell/gTove/README.md

 * Show a default grid if no map has been added to the tabletop.
 * Drive-based bundles.
 Save a collection of scenarios, maps and minis, and share a link to the bundle with other GMs to give them copies of the scenarios, and shortcuts to the maps and minis, set up in their gTove files ready to use.
+* Gracefully handle shortcuts to deleted files.

 ## Plans/TODO

+* Prevent "new" maps/minis (without params defined) from going into bundles.
+* Prevent adding bundle contents to bundles of your own?
+If it's allowed, need to handle the fact that (because of the shortcut hack) selecting a bundled scenario doesn't select the corresponding (shortcuts to) maps and minis.
+* Prevent editing shortcut maps/minis... or have some way to override the appProperties?
 * When loading a Drive bundle, check if the bundle already exists in the user's Drive.
 * Bug: removing a map (the only map?) doesn't get saved to tabletop file.
 Also, covering an area with Fog of War.
 * Elevated minis with scale < 1 jump to wrong elevation when rendered flat.
 * Handle uploading PDFs.
 * PDF- and zip- based bundles.
-* Make newly added maps revealed by default if they have a grid (=> covered by Fog of War).
+* Make newly added maps revealed by default if they have a grid (because they'll be covered by Fog of War).
+* Option to set the default scale of a mini image.
 * Make the menu open by default only on empty tabletops (intended behaviour, but not working because the tabletop loads after gTove decides whether to open the menu or not)
+* Templates for spells etc.  Allow users to define geometric shapes such as circles, squares, rectangles, arcs etc, and give them names, custom colours and opacity.
+They could then be dropped onto the tabletop, and scaled up or down, rotated and moved like minis, to represent spell areas, auras, traps or whatever.
+* Ruler.
+Most basic is simply a straight line between the click and drag points.
+More fancy uses Bresenham's to highlight the squares it passes over, and reports the distance.
+Requires the map (or game settings?) to nominate how distances are calculated in this game/map ("every 2nd diagonal costs 2", "count squares", "Pythagoras").
+Maps could include an option of setting the scale.
 * File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.
-* Templates for spells etc.
 * Browser compatibility.
 Need to decide what browsers to support...
 Chrome, Firefox, Safari, Edge?
 * Google verification.
 * It's possible to batch GAPI requests: https://developers.google.com/api-client-library/javascript/features/batch